aman-d-1-n-only/BLOG-SNIPPET/README.md

-This is a SPA that is used to solve all the conflicts arise among college student.
+#BLOG SNIPPET
+This is a basic snippet for frontend of blogging based website.